RefactoringGuru/refactoring-examples/interactive-en-after/java/form-template-method.md

 Now we can replace parts of the <code>view</code> method with calls to the new methods.

 As you can see, the two classes have many identical steps.
-We should move the identical steps as abstract methods to a superclass.
+We should move the identical steps as abstract methods to the superclass.

 Now we can freely extract the identical <code>view</code> methods to the superclass.